 We expect our directors to attend all meetings of our board of directors, meetings of the committees of our board of directors on which they serve and meetings of our stockholders.
 We further expect our directors to devote the time necessary to fulfill their responsibilities as directors.
 During 2014, each of our directors attended 75% or more of the total number of meetings of our board of directors and of the meetings of the committees of our board of directors on which that director served.
 All of the members of our board of directors attended our 2014 annual meeting of stockholders, with the exception of Mr. Nikolaus for medical reasons.
-Each of the committees of our board of directors has a written charter that stockholders may view on our website.
-Our website address is www.donegalgroup.com.
 Each of the committees of our board of directors, with the exception of the special committee, reviews its charter annually.
 Each of the committees of our board of directors in its discretion, and at our expense, may retain counsel and other advisors, including but not limited to, legal and financial advisors, to assist the committee the discharge of the responsibilities of the committee as set forth in its charter.